How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Findings

-Figures \ref{PersonalityProfilesPractitioners} and \ref{PersonalityProfilesStudents} summarize the personality profiles of the software practitioners and SE students that were collected via the IPIP-NEO 50 personality test.
-Each participant’s percentage score that were obtained for every trait was classified into High ( 70 \% or above), Average (31–69 \%), or Low (30 \% or below) following the standard classification of the personality test.

-Among software practitioners (N = 40), \textbf{\emph{Openness to experience emerged as the most dominant trait}}.
-Nearly three-quarters (73 \%) of practitioners scored within the \textit{high} range, indicating their imaginative, broad-minded and curious nature, the attributes which are closely aligned with software innovation and problem solving. \textbf{\emph{Conscientiousness was the second-strongest trait}} (~53 \% high), highlighting practitioners’ tendency toward organization, hard-working nature and their ability to complete tasks on time.
-Such traits are typically associated with adherence to process quality, task completion, and self-discipline within professional environments.
-More than half of the practitioners (55\%) \textbf{\emph{scored \textit{high} in Agreeableness}} and referring to the extraversion trait, the majority (65\%) obtained average scores where 25\% obtained high scores.
-In contrast, \textbf{\emph{neuroticism scores were mostly average}} (65\%), with 32\% high and no low scores.
-This moderate spread could suggest that practitioners generally manage stress well but differ in emotional sensitivity depending on role and experience.
-Overall, practitioners displayed a personality composition characterized by openness to experience and conscientiousness as dominant, complemented by agreeableness but moderately extroverted interpersonal behaviour.
+Figure \ref{distribution} summarizes the personality profiles of software practitioners and students.
+The percentage score of each participant obtained for each trait was classified as high (70\% or greater), average (31–69 \%), or low (30 \% or below), following the standard classification of the personality test.
+Among software practitioners (n = 40), openness to experience emerged as the most dominant trait.
+Nearly three-quarters (72.5 \%) of software practitioners scored within the \textit{high} range, indicating their imaginative, broad-minded and curious nature, the attributes which are closely aligned with software innovation and problem solving.
+Conscientiousness and agreeableness were the next most pronounced traits (55\% high each), highlighting practitioners' tendency toward organization, hard-working nature, cooperative behaviour, which are commonly associated with task completion, process adherence and self-discipline in professional contexts \cite{barrick1991big}.
+Referring to the extraversion trait, the majority (65\%) obtained average scores, where 25\% obtained high scores.
+Neuroticism scores were also mostly average (67.5\%), with 32.5\% high and no low scores.
+This moderate spread indicates variability in emotional stability among practitioners, without suggesting extreme levels at either end of the distribution.
+Overall, practitioners displayed a personality composition characterized by openness to experience, conscientiousness and agreeableness as dominant, complemented by but moderately extroverted interpersonal behaviour.